 Room temperature.
 Also acceptable: Refrigerated.

 Formalin-fixed tissue.
 Solid organs or solid organ tissue.
+Tissue in container of unknown or unacceptable transport medium.

 Ambient: 10 days; Refrigerated: 10 days; Frozen: Unacceptable